-- (z) "Scheduled Conversion Date" means a date during [third year following the Date of the Award] determined by the Committee. - (aa) "Scheduled Vesting Date" means [January 1st of the third year following the Date of the Award]. - (bb) "Section 409A" means Section 409A of the Internal Revenue Code and any regulations thereunder. - (cc) "Separation from Service" means a separation from service with the Firm for purposes of Section 409A determined using the default provisions set forth in Treasury Regulation §1.409A-1(h) or any successor regulation thereto.
+- (z) "Scheduled Conversion Date" means a date during [the year following last year of the Performance Period] determined by the Committee. - (aa) "Scheduled Vesting Date" means [January 1st following the last year of the Performance Period]. - (bb) "Section 409A" means Section 409A of the Internal Revenue Code and any regulations thereunder. - (cc) "Separation from Service" means a separation from service with the Firm for purposes of Section 409A determined using the default provisions set forth in Treasury Regulation §1.409A-1(h) or any successor regulation thereto.
 For purposes of this definition, Morgan Stanley's subsidiaries and affiliates include (and are limited to) any corporation that is in the same controlled group of corporations (within the meaning of Section 414(b) of the Internal Revenue Code) as Morgan Stanley and any trade or business that is under common control with Morgan Stanley (within the meaning of Section 414(c) of the Internal Revenue Code), determined in each case in accordance with the default provisions set forth in Treasury Regulation §1.409A-1(h)(3). - (dd) "Target Award" means the number of performance stock units that has been communicated to you separately and that will be earned, subject to the other terms and conditions of this Award Certificate, if each of the multipliers set forth in Sections 2(a) and 2(b) equals 1.